A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: Conclusions

-Finally, the case of the $\mathfrak{so}(2,2)$ algebra provides further insights into the bulk interpretation of the proposed model via the direct connection to 3D gravity.
-It is a fact that 3D Chern-Simons theories with WZW term at the boundary, once dimensionally reduced, give 2D BF theories with the particle on a group action at the 1D boundary, as in \cite{SchwarzOrigin}(we give an explicit derivation of the argument in Appendix \ref{3D2D}).
-The dimensional reduction of SO(2,2) Chern-Simons-WZW theory, which is a 3D topological theory describing an AdS$_3$ geometry, leads to the proposed $\mathfrak{so}(2,2)$-PSM.\footnote{In three spacetime dimensions, $\mathfrak{so}(2,2)$ is in fact a kinematic algebra in the sense of \cite{Kine}, and a 3D Chern-Simons theory over this algebra provides a purely gravitational theory of AdS$_3$ geometry.} In this sense, the peculiar case of $\mathfrak{so}(2,2)$, seen from the CS perspective, allows to interpret the Kac-Moody modes living at the $S^1$ boundary and arising in the low-energy regime of SYK tensor models as Kaluza-Klein modes associated with this dimensional reduction.
-Therefore, the $\mathfrak{so}(2,2)$-PSM provides a class of possible JT-Yang-Mills generalizations of the JT/SYK correspondence with a purely gravitational interpretation from a 3D perspective.
-This interpretation therefore selects a class of SYK-like duals which naturally relates to 3D gravity.
+We constructed a JT gravity bulk-plus-boundary generalization in terms of a $\mathfrak{so}(2,2)$-Poisson sigma model with a boundary Casimir action.
+It is a fact that 3d Chern-Simons theories with WZW term at the boundary, once dimensionally reduced, give 2d BF theories with the particle on a group action at the 1d boundary~\cite{SchwarzOrigin}.
+The dimensional reduction of SO(2,2) Chern-Simons-WZW theory, which is a 3d theory describing an AdS$_3$ geometry, leads to the proposed $\mathfrak{so}(2,2)$-PSM together with the dynamical particle on a group action.\footnote{In three spacetime dimensions, $\mathfrak{so}(2,2)$ is in fact a kinematic algebra in the sense of \cite{Kine}, and a 3d Chern-Simons theory over this algebra provides a purely gravitational theory of AdS$_3$ geometry.} The model provides a gravitational dual for SYK-like tensor models with {internal} symmetries \cite{Yoon, NarayanYoon}, whose low energy dynamics is characterized by a $\mathfrak{diff}(S^1)\ltimes \Hat{\mathfrak{g}}$ symmetry.
+In our case, the $\mathfrak{diff}(S^1)\ltimes \Hat{\mathfrak{g}}$ symmetry, with $\mathfrak{g} = \mathfrak{sl}(2,\mathbb{R})$, arises after a specific choice of boundary conditions.
+The additional Kac-Moody sector encodes the dynamics of extra edge modes, whose number is equal to $\operatorname{dim}(\mathfrak{g})$.
+In the near horizon interpretation, the standard computation of the near-extremal black hole entropy reproduces the JT result with an additional entropy contribution due to the presence of extra gauge fields.
+The additional contribution is equivalent to the bare JT case because of the particular structure of $\mathfrak{so}(2,2)$.
+The specific case of $\mathfrak{so}(2,2)$, seen from the CS perspective, allows to interpret the Kac-Moody modes, living at the $S^1$ boundary and expected to arise in the low-energy regime of SYK tensor models, as Kaluza-Klein modes associated with the dimensional reduction.
+The proposed $\mathfrak{so}(2,2)$-PSM provides a class of possible JT-Yang-Mills generalizations of the JT/SYK correspondence with a purely gravitational interpretation from a 3d perspective.
+This interpretation selects a class of SYK-like duals which naturally relates to 3d gravity.

+The choice of working with a PSM, which in the present paper is linear, therefore equivalent to a BF theory up to boundary therms, lends itself to generalizations which could have interesting gravitational implications.
+The first generalization is related with the possibility of considering non-linear PSM; this has already been noticed in the literature \cite{Grumiller:2021cwg}, it being related to nonlinear generalizations of JT gravity \cite{Ikeda:1993fh, IKEDA1994435}.